wrights1/ctcp/proj3_reamde.md

 4. `ctcp_receive`
     We first verify the checksum and go about the teardown process as we did in the previous project.
-The only differences here are that **!!!!!!INSERT TEARDOWN DETAILS HERE!!!!**
+The only differences here are that we manage the memory differently.
 The two main cases are whether we are receiving an ACK or a segment with data in it.
     - If receiving an ACK, and there are segments in `sent` (unacked data), there are two cases.
         - If the ACK is acking contiguous data (ackno > send_base), we update `send_base` to the new `ackno`, traverse `sent` and remove all segments up to the new `send_base`, effectively moving the send window forward as